oliveiracle/first-project-maria/README.md

 * **Responsive Design:** Solutions for the responsive media queries and the mobile hamburger menu toggle were adapted and implemented based on various online resources and tutorials, including CSS-Tricks and Stack Overflow.
 * **Google:** Utilized for conceptual brainstorming, professional phrasing, and debugging assistance throughout the project.
 * **GitHub Copilot:** Assisted in the organization of the CSS file structure and provided code completion within VS Code.
+* **Formspree:** Used as the form backend service to handle submissions from the contact page.